caton-sdk/cmxs-sdk/README.md

 # Usage

-The usage is very sample.
+The usage is very simple.
 The docs and examples can be referenced.